libsemigroups/libsemigroups_pybind11/docs/source/matrix.rst

    The full license is in the file LICENSE, distributed with this software.

+.. currentmodule:: libsemigroups_pybind11

 Matrix
 ======

-There are several different classes in ``libsemigroups`` for representing matrices over various semirings.
+It is possible to represent matrices over various semirings in ``libsemigroups_pybind11``.
+The classes for matrices in ``libsemigroups_pybind11`` are:

 .. toctree::
    :maxdepth: 1

    api/bmat8
-   api/BMat
-   api/IntMat
-   api/MaxPlusMat
-   api/MinPlusMat
-   api/ProjMaxPlusMat
-   api/MaxPlusTruncMat
-   api/MinPlusTruncMat
-   api/NTPMat
+   api/matrix